2023 Best Value Mechanical Engineering Bachelor's Degree Schools in Kansas

 Best Kansas Schools for Affordable Quality for a Bachelor's in Mechanical Engineering

 Our 2023 rankings named Pittsburg State University the best value school in Kansas for mechanical engineering technology students working on their bachelor’s degree.
-Pitt State is a moderately-sized public school located in the town of Pittsburg.
+Pitt State is a medium-sized public school located in the distant town of Pittsburg.

-The average tuition and fees for an in-state undergraduate at Pitt State are $7,774 a year.
+In-state tuition fees for undergraduate students at Pitt State are $7,774 per year.
 The average amount in student loans that me tech majors at Pitt State take out while working on their Bachelor's Degree is $22,176.

-Explore all the Best Value Mechanical Engineering Technology Colleges in the Plains States Area or other specific states within that region.
+Explore all the Best Value Mechanical Engineering Technology Schools in the Plains States Area or other specific states within that region.

 State | Degrees Awarded |